Iranian tanker's owner says ship will head to Mediterranean ports - report

 “According to an announcement by the owner of the tanker, the destination of Grace 1 will be Mediterranean ports,” the deputy head of Iran’s Ports and Maritime Organisation, Jalil Eslami, was quoted as saying by the semi-official Mehr news agency.
 He did not name the owner.

-Britain’s Mediterranean territory Gibraltar has decided to free the tanker, but did not immediately indicate when or if the ship would set sail after the United States launched a new, last-minute legal bid to hold it. [nL8N25B23G]
+Britain’s Mediterranean territory Gibraltar has decided to free the tanker, but did not immediately indicate when or if the ship would set sail after the United States launched a new, last-minute legal bid to hold it.
+(Reporting by Dubai newsroom; Editing by Toby Chopra)